pshong79/state_capitals/README.md

 ```

 ### Change log:
+#### Version 2.1: December 14, 2023
+* Remove the capital from the list if answered correctly.

+#### Version 2: December 13, 2023
+* Updated so all state capitals are displayed every time a question is asked.
+* If incorrect answer is given, correct answer is given.
+The capital for the state is not asked for again.
+* Program ends after capitals for all 50 states have been asked for.
+When program ends, count of correct responses is displayed.

 #### Version 1: December 3, 2023
 * Initial version release
 * Asks user for the state capital.
 If user answers incorrectly, user is asked for the capital of said state again later.
 * Keeps count of correct answers.
 When 50/50 is reached, program ends.

-#### Version 2: December 13, 2023
-* Updated so all state capitals are displayed every time a question is asked.
-* If incorrect answer is given, correct answer is given.
-The capital for the state is not asked for again.
-* Program ends after capitals for all 50 states have been asked for.
-When program ends, count of correct responses is displayed.